KitchenAid Mixer Overheating

 When this happens, it forces the mixer to shut off.

 If you are lucky, a repair is unnecessary.
 But if the engine overheated for quite some time, bring it to KitchenAid and have them take a look at it.
 This is why it is crucial not to break the warranty seal until its expiry date.

 Always be cautious with your KitchenAid mixer.
 Never run it longer than the recommended time, and do not leave it unattended.
 But, I understand that the longer you use the unit, the less you pay attention to its magic.
 And that is fine.

-Leaving your mixture unattended is okay as long as you do not forget it!
-If you do forget, you will soon hear strange noises from your kitchen.
+Leaving your mixture unattended is okay if you do not forget it!
+If you forget, you will soon hear strange noises from your kitchen.

 And as soon as you hear it, you will remember that you have left something running.

-Leaving the mixer running will lead to overheating because it will struggle with the dough.
+Leaving the mixer running will cause overheating because it will struggle with the dough.
 The engine may shut off, and you cannot turn it back on again.

-But that does not mean that it is broken and your money is thrown into the garbage.
+But that does not mean it is broken, and your money is thrown into the garbage.
 The mixer shuts off to stop the motor from suffering damage; you can turn it on again after a few hours.